fbpx

 Purpose of roof flashing.

-Penetrations like chimneys, vents, and dormers are more complicated when it comes to flashing.
-Each feature requires a unique set of materials and installation techniques to provide a water-tight seal.
+Flashing is more complicated for penetrations like chimneys, vents, and dormers.
+Each feature requires a unique set of materials and installation techniques to provide a watertight seal.

 While the flashing needs at each penetration site may differ, waterproofing these locations is always critical.